 We found 4 orthopedic surgeons who accept Bronze Choice HSA 6300 - 2 near Fredericksburg, TX.

-Dr. Joseph Cohn is an orthopedic surgeon in Fredericksburg, TX.
-Patient reviews placed him at an average of 5.0 stars out of 5.
-Dr. Cohn is in-network for Blue Cross/Blue Shield, Blue Choice, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.
-He is a graduate of the University of Texas Medical School at Houston.
+Dr. Joseph Cohn, who practices in Fredericksburg, TX, is a medical specialist in orthopedics/orthopedic surgery.
+He is rated highly by his patients.
+Dr. Cohn accepts Blue Cross/Blue Shield, Blue Choice, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.
+He studied medicine at the University of Texas Medical School at Houston.

 Conditions / Treatments